pork apples and onions in a slightly sweet cider sauce served

 Your sauce

 This sauce is absolutely delicious.
-The apples, onions and pork meld their flavors with the cider, cinnamon and maple syrup.
+The apples, onions and pork are touched with the flavor of cider, cinnamon and maple syrup.
 It is like a savory caramel sauce.
 But there is no sugar, only natural sweetness from the ingredients.

 Serve

-center cut pork chop with an apple and onion side dish all dripping with a homemade apple cider sauce
+sliced pork on a serving platter layered on an apple and onion side dish with a homemade caramel like apple cider sauce

-pork chops apples and onions in a sweet and savory cider sauce served on a platter
+pork apples and onions in a slightly sweet cider sauce served

 Claudia

-Pork chops apples and onions are simmered in in a naturally semi sweet homemade cider sauce in this unique savory one skillet meal in less than a half hour.
+Pork apples and onions are cooked in a naturally semi-sweet homemade cider sauce in this unique one skillet meal.
+Ready to serve in a half hour.

 No ratings yet